mr-ravin/FileCrypt/README.md

 ![FileCrypt Logo](https://github.com/mr-ravin/FileCrypt/blob/master/ic_launcher.png)

 FileCrypt is an opensource android application able to perform AES-128 bit encryption on all types of files.
 When encryption is performed on < filename >, then its encrypted file is created with the name: < filename.filecrypt >.
 Similarly, when decryption is performed on < filename.filecrypt >, it generates back the original file with the name < fc_filename > .
 Source code of version 1 is available in "src" directory.
 It performs encryption /decryption on files without deleting the inputed file (i.e. original file in case of encryption, and encrypted file in case of decryption.)
 FileCrypt uses AES-128 bit with CBC, it is considered better for providing security for general use cases, please do consult your cybersecurity adviser if looking for a very specific usecase.

+Note: In some device, a manual permission for storage read-write might be required, else this app will crash at the time of start.

 ##### Application Developer: [Ravin Kumar](http://mr-ravin.github.io)